-tolerances/contingency relating to costs, viability, quality and timescales established by the appropriate authority and ratified by CAMAC) then the project should submit Change Request documentation to the Capital Programme Management group.
+Documentation required A revised and fully updated Project Brief (for schemes who total cost is less than £100.000) A revised and fully updated Project Initiation Document (for schemes who total cost is more than £100,000) Procurement Strategy template (completed with Procurement) Preferred supplier tender evaluation report/s Gateway 4 Purpose AMAC have approved the project/scheme at Gateway 3 and any contract award has been approved following the rules set out in the Constitution.
+Project Boards (as delegated authorities) will manage the day-to-day delivery of the project/scheme and any tolerances/contingency Should there be exceptional changes (outside of agreed tolerances/contingency relating to costs, viability, quality and timescales established by the appropriate authority and ratified by AMAC) then the project should submit Change Request documentation to the Capital Programme Management group.
 This will trigger a Gateway 4.

-CAMAC may wish to request a Gateway 4 as an external pair of eyes

-Notes:

-Where the costs of the project change, the options to address this are: Value engineered to achieve the approved budget figure Can money be vired from another part of the Capital Programme to cover the shortfall?
+AMAC may wish to request a Gateway 4 as an external pair of eyes Notes: Where the costs of the project change, the options to address this Value engineered to achieve the approved budget figure Can money be vired from another part of the Capital Programme to cover the shortfall?
 Does the scheme need to go back to CEB / Full Council to request the additional funding?
 Where these options are not appropriate, Full CAMAC may determine to stop the project from continuing.

-Documentation required

-The agreed Project Initiation Document

-Change Request documentation Monitoring tool to assess current progress

-Gateway 5 Purpose

-Galeway 5 CAMAC have approved the project/scheme at Gateway 3 Project Boards (as delegated authorities) are requesting formal closure of the project/scheme To review the completed project and to assess its successes and any lessons learned.
+Documentation required The agreed Project Brief or • The agreed Project Initiation Document Change Request documentation Gateway 5 Purpose CAMAC have approved the project/scheme at Gateway 3 Project Boards (as delegated authorities) are requesting formal closure of the project/scheme To review the completed project and to assess its successes and any lessons learned.
+Documentation required A Project Closure Statement

-Documentation required

-A Project Closure Statement

-Monitoring tool to assess current progress